filecoin-project/filecoin-docs/content/en/project/index.md

 ## Research

 Learn about the ongoing cryptography research and design efforts that underpin the Filecoin protocol on the [Filecoin Research website](https://research.filecoin.io/).
 The [CryptoLab at Protocol Labs](https://research.protocol.ai/groups/cryptolab/) also actively researches improvements.

-## Related projects

-Filecoin is a highly modular project that is itself made out of many different protocols and tools.
-Learn more about the [Filecoin-related projects](related-projects.md) supported by Protocol Labs.

 ## Code of conduct